Whether you’re entertaining friends or simply craving something sweet, ice cream is the fuss-free dessert that hits the spot every time.

 Wattage: 800W

-This ice-cream maker is quick – it takes around 2-3 mins to turn the solid block into ice-cream.
-But, you will need to freeze your mixture for 24 hrs before use.
-This ice-cream maker produces single pints of ice-cream and has pre-sets for gelato, smoothies, sorbets and milkshakes, too.
+The first of Ninja's Creami ice-cream makers, this appliance is quick and intuitive, taking around two-to-three mins to turn the solid block into ice-cream – but you will need to freeze your mixture for 24 hrs before use.

 Cuisinart ice-cream maker ICE30BCU